vectordotdev/vector/docs/specs/instrumentation.md

 emission of this event, meeting the following requirements:

 * Properties
-  * MUST include the `intentional` property to distinguish if the events were dropped intentionally.
+  * `intentional` - Distinguishes if the events were dropped intentionally.
 For example, events dropped in the `filter` transform are intentionally dropped, while events dropped due to an error in the `remap` transform are unintentionally dropped.
 * Metrics
   * MUST increment the `<namespace>_discarded_events_total` counter by the number of events discarded.